searxng/searxng/docs/admin/installation-granian.rst

 ============

 We only recommend installing Granian with pip, as officially documented.
-Run the following command in the Python environment of the SearXNG installation:
+Run the following command in the Python environment of the Zhensa installation:

 .. code:: sh